schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

 		# or:
 		self.menuName = Glyphs.localize({'en': 'My Plugin', 'de': 'Mein Plugin'})

-		# A keyboard shortcut for adctivating/deactivating the plugin
+		# A keyboard shortcut for activating/deactivating the plug-in
 		self.keyboardShortcut = 'p'

 		# Modifier keys used for the keyboard shortcut